Earl of Desmond: Numbering of Earls of the first creation

+Earl of Desmond: Second Creation

-The second creation was in 1600 for James FitzGerald, the "Tower Earl", who was also created Baron Inchiquin.
-He was the successor of Gerald FitzGerald, 14th Earl of Desmond.
-He assumed the title of Earl of Desmond, which had been suppressed in 1582 after the Desmond Rebellions.
-He spent much of his life in captivity, and was temporarily, but unsuccessfully, restored to the earldom in 1600–01 by the English in an attempt to pacify Munster during the Nine Years War.
-He thus became the 1st Earl of Desmond, but soon returned to England, where he died in obscurity.
+The second creation was in 1600 for James FitzGerald the "Tower Earl", son of the last (14th Earl) of the first creation.
+He spent much of his life in captivity in the Tower of London, and was obliged to convert to Protestantism.
+He was temporarily, but unsuccessfully, restored to the earldom in 1600–01 by the English in an attempt to pacify Munster during the Nine Years War, and to combat rise of the Súgán (pretender, see below) Earl but the people rejected the new Protestant Earl.

+James was not restored to the lands associated with the title, and was only given the right to the title of Earl of Desmond for life; he was also created Baron Inchiquin with the right to pass that title to his successors, but he did not have heirs and died in obscurity in 1601.